Layered Chile Relleno Casserole: Low-Carb Tex-Mex Delight

 As an Amazon Associate, I earn from qualifying purchases.

 Heads-up, low-carb eaters.
-A serving of this layered Chile Relleno casserole contains only 11 carbs (an estimate), so you can enjoy this Tex-Mex specialty guilt-free.
+A serving of this layered Chile Relleno casserole contains only 11 carbs (an estimate), so you can enjoy this Tex-Mex specialty guilt-free!
+Inspired by my keto days, it’s a flavorful, guilt-free dish worth adding to your dinner rotation.

 Uncut Baked Chili Relleno Pie with an empty plate next to it.Pin